lwjohnst86/nfs484-1484-exams/final/notes.md

 Role of LC-PUFA on CVD risk.
 Highlight ethnic differences.
 Inflammation and cholesterol metabolism.

+Study 2:

+Interaction between FADS gene and LC-PUFA intake on cholesterol + inflammation on CAD.

+Possible questions:

+Imagine you are clinician and a patient comes in who has has a mixed, but predominately East African ancestry.
+Given that individuals with African ancestry are more likely to have two alleles of the FADS gene, given the data and your past knowledge, how could you reduce their risk for CAD disease?

 Final question (?)

 Using your previous knowledge: Given a recent clinical trial that